• Skip to primary navigation

 • Combine sugar, cinnamon and salt in a small bowl.
 Set aside.

-• Measure 2 ounces (5 tablespoons) of granulated sugar in a medium-sized saucepan and add the reserved blueberry juice.
-Begin heating over medium-high heat, stirring occasionally until the mixture begins to boil.
+• Measure 2 ounces (5 tablespoons) of granulated sugar in a medium-sized saucepan and add reserved blueberry juice.
+Begin heating over medium-high heat, stirring occasionally until mixture begins to boil.

-• Once boiling, lower the heat to medium and pour the cornstarch/water mixture into the pan.
+• Once boiling, lower heat to medium and pour cornstarch/water mixture into pan.
 Stir this constantly until a thick paste forms (see Figure A).

-• Next add the sugar/cinnamon/salt to the saucepan and continue stirring until the sugar has melted (see Figure B).
-Remove the pan from the heat and let cool.
+• Next add sugar/cinnamon/salt to saucepan and continue stirring until sugar has melted (see Figure B).
+Remove pan from the heat and let cool.
 You want this cool or it will soften and perhaps melt your pie crust.

-• Pour the slurry into a bowl with the drained blueberries and fold together gently to avoid smashing the fragile blueberries.
-Continue folding until all the berries are coated with the slurry.
+• Pour slurry into a bowl with drained blueberries and fold together gently to avoid smashing the fragile blueberries.
+Continue folding until all berries are coated with the slurry.

 making blueberry filling from frozen blueberries